 - Up to two weeks of vacation per year accrued after completing six months of employment

 - Free wellness vet care for your personal pets after 30 days

 - Personal pets may come to work subject to certain rules

 - Simple IRA retirement plan with up to 3% match by HOV after one year of employment

 Vacancies will be posted below whenever Heart of the Valley Animal Shelter has an opening.
 All applicants must fill out an application.

 Current Job Openings:

-Animal Care Specialist.
-To apply, complete the Heart of the Valley Employment Application (above) and send to our Assistant Operations Director at firstname.lastname@example.org.
+Animal Care Specialist: To apply, complete the Employment Application (above) and direct any questions to Sharon at email@example.com.